zelenadinja/FlammaAWS/README.md

 ## Lambda Function

-Best use case for this is to use as lambda function.Upload lambda_dep.zip  and copy content of lambda_function.py to your lambda function.
+Best use case for this is to [trigger](https://docs.aws.amazon.com/lambda/latest/dg/lambda-invocation.html) a [lambda function](https://docs.aws.amazon.com/lambda/latest/dg/welcome.html) that is going to unzip a file when its uplaoded on S3 Bucket.

+Upload lambda_func_dep.zip to Lambda Function.

-Make PUT and Multipart upload completed on.Allow Lambda to access S3 and cloudwatch logs.
+Make PUT and Multipart upload notification on S3 Event notification for Lambda function.

+Allow Lambda to access S3 and cloudwatch for logs.